CasualHackathon/OnchainLife/submission/template.md

-# 🚀 EIP-7702 Casual Hackathon Project Demo Submission
+# 🚀 Onchain LifeHackathon Project Demo Submission

 <!--
 Please fill out the information below.
 This information will be automatically processed.